klenert17/Caster/README.md

 ### Reflection

 This was very easy becasue the video linked above was very helpful.
-I learned how to use circular patterns.
+This uses circuar patters which are helpful becasue they will evenly space out parts on a circle, insted of having to do it manually.
+I used circular patterns on the wheels holes.

 ---